 The holidays are special time of the year.
 There is so much to be enjoyed and shared together as a family.
-Today, I am happy to have Leon Scott Baxter, the author of the newly released parenting book, Secrets of Safety-Net Parenting, and the founder of the website SafetyNetters.com share with us how the holidays teach children patience.
-With all the immediate gratification surrounding us, it wonderful is realize this lesson in patience and appreciate it.
+Today, I am happy to have Leon Scott Baxter, the author of the newly released parenting book, Secrets of Safety-Net Parenting, share with us how the holidays teach children patience.
+With all the immediate gratification surrounding us, it is wonderful to witness this lesson in patience and appreciate it.

 How The Holidays Teach Children Patience